Skip to main content

 2. read reviews and consult recommended lists; and

-3. determine the extent to which the material meets the selection criteria for educational.
+3. determine the extent to which the material meets the selection criteria for educational suitability.

 6. The administrator and the Director of Teaching and Learning will then make a determination to either remove or retain the material and will send a written response to the person requesting reconsideration explaining the determination to either remove or retain the material and the rationale for doing so.